dabit3/react-amplify-appsync-files-s3/README.md

 ### The question

-How do I upload images using GraphQL with AWS AppSync?
+How do I upload images and files using GraphQL with AWS AppSync?

 ### The solution